 You can control what happens to VMs in the event of a host isolation.
 To get to the VM Isolation Response screen, right-click the cluster in question and click on Edit Settings.
 You can then click Virtual Machine Options under the VMware HA banner in the left pane.
 You can control options clusterwide by setting the host isolation response option accordingly.
 This is applied to all the VMs on the affected host.
 That being said, you can always override the cluster settings by defining a different response at the VM level.

-As shown in Figure 4 below (click on image for full size), your Isolation Response options are as follows:
+As shown in Figure 4, your Isolation Response options are as follows:

 - Leave Powered On: As the label implies, this setting means that in the event of host isolation, the VM remains powered on.

 - Power Off: This setting defines that in the event of an isolation, the VM is powered off.
 This is a hard power off.